SciML/DiffEqDocs.jl/docs/src/features/callback_library.md

 ## GeneralDomain

-A `GeneralDomain` callback in DiffEqCallbackLibrary.jl generalizes the concept of a `PositiveDomain` callback to arbitrary domains.
+A `GeneralDomain` callback in DiffEqCallbacks.jl generalizes the concept of a `PositiveDomain` callback to arbitrary domains.
 Domains are specified by in-place functions `g(u, resid)` or `g(t, u, resid)` that calculate residuals of a state vector `u` at time `t` relative to that domain.
 As for `PositiveDomain`, steps